-Hialeah Park Casino features 23 action-packed tables with a wide variety of the most exciting poker games and tournaments in South Florida.
+Hialeah Park Casino features 33 action-packed poker tables with a wide variety of the most exciting poker games and tournaments in South Florida.
 From daily high hand promotions with progressive jackpots and tournaments to popular poker games and stakes including; Texas Hold’em, 7 Card Stud, and Omaha Hi-Lo poker games – It’s all waiting for you at the Hialeah Park Casino Poker Room.
-Don’t know how to play the game?
+Don’t know how to play poker?
 Click on the links below for more information.

 - Known as the “Cadillac of Poker”, this heart stopping poker game is about positioning strategy and analyzing your hand.

 - An old time favorite!
 In this thrilling poker game you’ll be betting five rounds instead of four!

 - Similar to the rules of Texas Hold’em but in Omaha Poker you need to be more selective about your starting hand!